peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-13 Heist Two Electric Boogaloo.md

 	- Party remembers that most of the few remaining firbolgs are very radicalized commissary agents
 - Oz brings up genocide and says that when she's queen she should make sure that her people aren't fucking crazy bureaucrats, and Mabel asks if they're all gone
 	- Oz says they're not as long as you're here
-		- These words ("genocide", "when you're queen," not as long as you're here") echo in Mabel's head
+		- These words ("genocide", "when you're queen," "not as long as you're here") echo in Mabel's head
 - Lysanderoth goes out and sees a thick fog rolling in
 	- Hymn peeks their head out and casts Detect Magic.
 Fog isn't really magical, but does seem to be created with something that is magical
 	- Their thoughts start racing as they try to pinpoint the kind of magic, and finds that it feels like a primordial part of the weave where all magic stems from